andre-surugue/andre-surugue/README.md

 ## Former Curriculum-vitae
 <div align="center">
-I have a background in international business and education, with a formal education in litterature and economics/business.<br/>
+I have a background in *international business*, with a formal education in litterature and economics/business.<br/>
+Further detail here :

 https://andre-surugue.github.io/